 How did Kampgrounds of America – also know as KOA – earn that spot in our hearts and in our collective history?
 Learn the captivating story of KOA campgrounds.

+In 2022, KOA is celebrating 60 years of connecting people to the outdoors and each other.
 From Acadia to the Grand Canyon to Banff, if you’re road tripping in North America, you’ll pass many of those familiar yellow KOA signs along your journey.
-For most of us, Kampgrounds of America’s iconic black and red teepee conjures up childhood memories of starry nights by the campfire and sunny days spent outdoors.
+For most of us, Kampgrounds of America’s iconic black and red logo conjures up childhood memories of starry nights by the campfire and sunny days spent outdoors.

 But how did KOA earn that spot in our hearts and in our collective history?
 It all started with one galvanizing Montana entrepreneur named Dave Drum.